yash91989201/my-hashnode-blogs/cln9q1afx00050akza4me9375.md

 ## 📍 Introduction

+Hey readers!
+Today in the [AWS Cloud DevOps ☁](https://yashraj-jaiswal.hashnode.dev/series/aws-cloud-devops) series, we will be creating ec2 instances by providing a bash script that can install the required software beforehand.

 ## ✔️ AWS User Data

 User Data in Amazon EC2 is a potent feature that enables you to automate the configuration of your instances upon launch.
 This functionality offers a convenient method for performing routine setup tasks, installing software, and executing scripts, thereby streamlining the process of getting your instances operational with the desired configurations.